Pros

 - More Details & Reviews About American Express® Gold Card

 I recommend strongly considering the Amex Gold Card if you will be able to qualify for its initial bonus without spending more than you would otherwise.
-The value of the initial bonus alone can offset nearly a couple years of annual fees.
+The value of the initial bonus alone may offset at least the first-year annual fee.
+It also has the potential to be significantly larger than the average initial bonus of 35,350 points/miles, according to WalletHub’s Credit Card Landscape Report.

 4 Points per $1 at Restaurants

-Pretty much any place you’d think of as a restaurant qualifies, from fast food to fine dining, plus takeout and delivery in the U.S. But it ultimately depends on the establishment’s merchant category code.
+Pretty much any place you’d think of as a restaurant qualifies, from fast food to fine dining.
+But it ultimately depends on the establishment’s merchant category code.
 A restaurant inside a hotel or casino may not count, for example, if the merchant is classified as a hotel or casino.

 4 Points per $1 at U.S. Supermarkets

-Amex Gold’s dining rewards cover every day eating at home, too.
-But people tend to spend more at the supermarket than at restaurants over the course of a year.
-So Amex limits your bonus earning rate of 4 points per $1 at U.S. supermarkets to $25,000 spent on groceries per year.
+Amex limits your bonus earning rate of 4 points per $1 at U.S. supermarkets to $25,000 spent per year.
 After that, you’ll get 1 point per $1.
 Purchases at superstores and warehouse clubs also earn you just 1 point per $1 spent.

 3 Points per $1 on Eligible Flights